 Enter the gross proceeds from the sale or exchange of real estate.
 Gross proceeds means any cash received or to be received for the real property by or on behalf of the transferor, including the stated principal amount of a note payable to or for the benefit of the transferor and including a note or mortgage paid off at settlement.
 If the transferee assumes a liability of the transferor or takes the property subject to a liability, such liability is treated as cash and is includible as part of gross proceeds.
 For a contingent payment transaction, include the maximum determinable proceeds.
-Also see Multiple Assets Sold above.
+Also see Multiple Assets Sold earlier on page S-3.

-If you are reporting a like-kind exchange of property for which no gross proceeds are reportable, enter 0 (zero) in box 2 and mark the checkbox in box 4.
+If you are reporting a like-kind exchange of property for which no gross proceeds are reportable, enter 0 (zero) in box 2 and enter an "X" in the checkbox in box 4.